Funeral Costs Calculator

 • Limousine

 Most transportation will come in the form of itemized services provided by the funeral home.
+Ask about mileage limits; many providers charge additional fees if the transportation exceeds a certain radius, usually around 25 to 50 miles.
 However, if you want a limousine for the bereaved, you will likely need to hire from a separate provider of limousine services.

 Merchandise